All done in Microsoft Word using Track Changes.

 Manuscript evaluation (Overview)

 A technical critique of the work and writing.
-No editing, just analyzing the complete manuscript then composing a report (10-20 pages), which includes examples from the text to illustrate each point, as well as an overall analysis that includes suggestions on how to proceed to the next stage along with recommended resources.
+No editing, just analyzing the complete manuscript then composing a report that includes examples from the text to illustrate each point, as well as an overall analysis that includes suggestions on how to proceed to the next stage along with recommended resources.
 It’s an economic way around developmental editing for authors who seek to do their own revising.
 It often helps an author tighten up a manuscript enough to go straight to copyediting.

 See here for an in-depth interview I participated in about editing.
+Now a bit dated in its links and references, it remains a thorough conversation with content that holds true today.

 And here for my “Thinking Fiction” guest essays on the business of editing blog, An American Editor.